andrewjjeon/andrewjjeon.github.io/_projects/fposepanda.md

       $${T_C^R}^{-1} = T_R^C$$

       If you can perform accurate robot pose estimation using a foundation model that wasn't explicitly trained on your robot, you should be able to grasp items that the model wasn't trained on with robots the model wasn't trained on.
-Proving that the foundation model, <strong>FoundationPose</strong> has this "Open-Vocabulary" Grasping Capability was the goal of this project.
+The team that built <strong>FoundationPose</strong> had already proven it could work on household objects such as a mustard bottle and a driller.
+Proving that the foundation model, <strong>FoundationPose</strong> has this "Open-Vocabulary" capability on robot data it hadn't seen was my goal.
     </p>